Chiefdoms of Hispaniola: Chiefdom of Marién

 It was ruled by the cacique Guacanagaríx, with its capital located in El Guarico, near the present-day city of Cap-Haïtien.
 It was divided into 14 nitaínos.
-This cacicazgo was the first to welcome Christopher Columbus and to convert to Christianity.
+This cacicazgo was the first to accept Christopher Columbus and to convert to Christianity.

 The cacicazgo of Marién fought against the cacicazgo Mairena, which was aided by Caonabo of the cacicazgo of Maguana for control of the mythical 'Mother' goddess Iermao.
 The 'Mother' Iermao was the goddess of the cacicazgo of Marién, which means "body stone".